Angela Wall | Operations / Logistics

 Both of these wines are perfect for having a handful of good friends over for great wine, delicious food, and lots of laughs.

-*high in fibre, high in protein, gluten-free and dairy free*
+*high in fibre, high in protein, gluten- and dairy-free*

 1 pack of extra-lean ground beef